Turkey Day Classic

 The game fell into a category of classics that feature two rival teams playing each year.
 The activities surrounding the game take place over several weeks in the downtown of Montgomery, and include parades, parties, and the like.
 Many classics feature activities and events like golfing, pageants, and tailgating.
-Alabama State hosts a parade and combines its homecoming with the Turkey Day Classic.

 History

 The 1924 game was the first in the series and it is considered the first black college football classic.
 Tuskegee refused tournament slots for the NCAA Division II National Football Championship because the Division II playoffs conflict with the Turkey Day Classic; the Golden Tigers program did this even in successful seasons where it has qualified and earned high playoff seeding.
 From 1998 to 2009, Tuskegee participated in the Pioneer Bowl, representing its conference nine times in the 11 Pioneer Bowls in that span and winning eight.
 Similarly, Alabama State and other Southwestern Athletic Conference members opt out of contention for the NCAA Division I Football Championship; this accommodates the Turkey Day Classic, the Bayou Classic in New Orleans, any weather-related reschedulings (such as the 2017 Labor Day Classic) and, during the game's existence, the SWAC Championship Game.
 SWAC members instead contend for the Celebration Bowl.

 Beginning in 2013, Tuskegee withdrew from the contest due to playoff considerations beginning that year.
 Tuskegee's opting into the playoffs forced the cancellation of the Pioneer Bowl, but the Turkey Day Classic continued, with Stillman College serving as the opponent.

 In 2014, Alabama State announced it was officially discontinuing the Turkey Day Classic in order to give itself the option of participating in the Division I championship, should it qualify.
 For two years, the college held its homecoming on the penultimate Saturday of November; that is, the Saturday before Thanksgiving.
 Stillman College remained the Hornets' opponent for 2014.

 In August 2015, it was announced that the Alabama State-Tuskegee rivalry was to resume in 2017, with these games being held in early September and nicknamed the Labor Day Classic (ambiguously, since another black college football rivalry and Canadian college and professional football Labour Day games also use the name).
 For the 2015 season, Miles College participated in the November Hornet Homecoming.